Milnacipran: Pharmacokinetics

 Milnacipran is well absorbed after oral dosing and has a bioavailability of 85%.
 Meals do not have an influence on the rapidity and extent of absorption.
 Peak plasma concentrations are reached 2 hours after oral dosing.
 The elimination half-life of 8 hours is not increased by liver impairment and old age, but by significant renal disease.
 Milnacipran is conjugated to the inactive glucuronide and excreted in the urine as unchanged drug and conjugate.
 Only traces of active metabolites are found.

 History

 Milnacipran was first approved for the treatment of major depressive episodes in France in December 1996.
 It is currently marketed (as Ixel) for this indication in over 45 countries worldwide including several European countries such as Austria, Bulgaria, Finland, France, Portugal, and Russia.
 It is also available in Japan (as Toledomin) and Mexico (as Dalcipran).
 Cypress Bioscience bought the exclusive rights for approval and marketing of the drug for any purpose in the United States and Canada in 2003 from the manufacturer Laboratoires Pierre Fabre.

-In January 2009 the U.S. Food and Drug Administration (FDA) approved milnacipran (under the brand name Savella) only for the treatment of fibromyalgia, making it the third medication approved for this purpose in the United States.
+In January 2009 the US Food and Drug Administration (FDA) approved milnacipran (under the brand name Savella) for the treatment of fibromyalgia, making it the third medication approved for this purpose in the United States.
+The manufacturer has not applied for FDA approval for usage of milnacipran for depression.
 In July and November 2009, the European Medicines Agency refused marketing authorization for a milnacipran product (under the brand name Impulsor) for the treatment of fibromyalgia.